 How to make Gluten Free Chocolate Crinkle Cookie Dough

 Make sure to use room-temperature eggs to make sure they mix together easily with the oil.
 To get eggs to room temperature quickly, I like to place them in a bowl with warm (not hot water) while weighing out all my other ingredients.

-Step 2: In the bowl of your stand mixer, fitted with the paddle attachment, combine cocoa powder, light brown sugar, granulated white sugar, and oil.
+Step 2: In the bowl of your stand mixer, fitted with the paddle attachment, combine cocoa powder, light brown sugar, granulated white sugar, vanilla extract and oil.
 Mix until combined.